The Story Behind the “Swap Meet With Upgrades” That Has Become a Destination for Local Entrepreneurs Looking to Set Up (a Small) Shop

 “When I called the hotline, a guy in the mayor’s office gave me the OK to reopen but said maybe just don’t open the hairstylist and massage place.
 So we closed those and opened the rest.
 Then the cops came, shut us down.
 I went to court and the judge threw the case out, so I guess it’s been a learning process,” Ulu says.

 Two months later, in November 2020, some ‘Ohana Hale food vendors were cited for using commercial cooking equipment that wasn’t certified by UL (Underwriter Laboratories, a global safety certification company) to limit grease emissions.
-Engineers checked all appliances and issued vendors individual permits to meet state health and county fire guidelines, according to Ulu.
+Engineers checked all appliances and issued vendors individual permits, according to Ulu.
 Food vendors using residential cooking appliances switched over to UL-certified commercial equipment.
 And various other issues—such as making sure that emergency exit signs were working and fire extinguishers were stocked—were quickly fixed.
 “We had some vendors close.
 Others changed their menus.
 Everyone else got their permits,” says Ulu.
 “The good thing is that we have a lot of vendors under one roof so we all try to pull together.”

 Bev Matsuura is the owner of Chili in Hawai‘i, which opened in ‘Ohana Hale in 2018.
 “We’re like family,” she says.
 “When someplace new opens, all the vendors will try their products.
 On social media, we’ll share other people’s posts or buy from each other and share it on Instagram.”
 In 2006, Matsuura and her husband, Mike Kahn, took over the more than 20-year-old hot sauce/spices/salsa/chile store on King Street from the original owners.
 Then, during the 2008 financial crisis, the couple packed up shop.
 “We became weekend warriors, just doing the swap meet, plus local expos, block parties, stuff like that,” Matsuura says.
 “We liked doing shows at Blaisdell or Aloha Stadium because you get to know your neighbors.
 But it’s only temporary.”